Suffering Back Pain or slipped disc ?

 Osteopathy can prevent the need for an operation.

-Hear these patients’ stories
+Hear these patients’ stories (In Hebrew)

 Sometimes in life, we forget to look after ourselves.
 We let our muscles become stiff and tight.
 We wake up morning and we can’t touch our toes any more.
 Then one day you bend over to tie a shoe lace and you find you can’t stand up because your back muscles have locked and won’t let you move.
 Some people find tension build-up goes to their neck, and they wake one morning and can’t look left or right.